LucaSidoti/ReadTheDocs-ROS2_Basics/source/session_1.rst

 Communication Overview
 ----------------------

-..
-Previously, you were introduced to the main building block of a ROS2 system: the node.
-In any real robotic application, you will not be working with just one node.
-Instead, you will typically have multiple nodes, each handling a specific task.
-These nodes operate independently, which means they need a way to communicate with each other to work together effectively.

-..
-ROS2 provides exactly what we need for this by offering a *message-passing* mechanism that allows nodes to exchange information without needing direct connections.
-This way, each node can stay focused on its own job, while still being part of a larger system.
-Importantly, this communication happens within the same network, allowing nodes on different devices or computers to interact as long as they are connected to the same network.

 One of the key features of ROS2 is its **distributed** computing **architecture**, designed to simplify complex robotic systems.
 At its core is a graph-like structure where **nodes**, which are individual software processes handling specific tasks, communicate with each other using **topics** and **services**.
 This communication is built on **message-passing mechanisms** that allows data exchange.
 Each method serves a specific purpose:

 * **Topics**: Enable **publish-subscribe messaging**, allowing nodes to publish data that others can subscribe to.
 Ideal for continuous data flows, such as sensor readings or real-time monitoring of robot status.